 Top UN rights body approves greater scrutiny of Sri Lanka

-GENEVA (AP) — The Human Rights Council on Tuesday adopted a resolution calling on the office of the U.N. rights chief to step up its monitoring of the situation in Sri Lanka.
+GENEVA (AP) — The Human Rights Council on Tuesday adopted resolutions calling on the office of the U.N. human rights chief to step up its monitoring of the situation in Sri Lanka and urging Israel’s government to ensure that Palestinian areas have “non-discriminatory” access to COVID-19 vaccines.

-In a 22-11 vote with 14 abstentions, the vote at the U.N.’s top human rights body also called on the government in Colombo to ensure “prompt, thorough and impartial investigation and, if warranted, prosecution” of alleged crimes linked to rights violations or “serious” violations of international law.
+Through a 22-11 vote with 14 abstentions, the U.N.’s top human rights body called on Sri Lanka’s government to ensure “prompt, thorough and impartial investigation and, if warranted, prosecution” of all alleged crimes linked to rights violations or “serious” violations of international law.

-Western countries led the way in sponsoring and voting in favor of the measure, while other countries such as China, Russia, Eritrea and the Philippines opposed it.
-India was among those that abstained.
+Western countries led the way in sponsoring and voting in favor of the measure on Sri Lanka, while other countries such as China, Russia, Eritrea and the Philippines opposed it.
+Neighboring India was among the countries that abstained.

 The move aims to strengthen the ability of the office of the U.N. high commissioner for human rights, Michelle Bachelet, to “collect, consolidate, analyze and preserve evidence” on rights violations in Sri Lanka that could be made available for future prosecutions.

+In January, Bachelet’s office issued a report — rejected by Sri Lanka’s government — calling for “international action to ensure justice for international crimes” allegedly committed during the country’s 26-year civil war, which left tens of thousands of people dead and ended more than a decade ago.

+Concerns about backsliding on human rights have arisen following the election of President Gotabaya Rajapaksa in 2019 on a platform of national security and protecting the interests of the country’s majority Buddhist Sinhalese.
+In May, Rajapaksa vowed Sri Lanka would pull out of any international organization that continuously “targets” the military with allegations of human rights violations during its civil war.

-Sri Lanka’s foreign minister, Dinesh Gunawardena, accused Western countries of “wanting to dominate the global south” — and noted that the vote fell short of a majority in the 47-member Geneva body.
+After Tuesday’s vote, Sri Lanka’s foreign minister, Dinesh Gunawardena, accused Western countries of “wanting to dominate the global south” — and noted the result fell short of a majority in the 47-member Geneva body.

 “Twenty-five votes were not on their side of the resolution,” he told reporters.
 “This is the important message that the countries in Geneva have given amidst great pressure by the European countries.”